 Break Step whenever crossing a Bridge

 After the accident, the British Army issued the order to “break step” when soldiers were crossing a bridge.
-However, another horrible accident occured on April 16, 1850 in France.
+However, another horrible accident occurred on April 16, 1850 in France.
 The Angers Bridge, also called the Basse-Chaîne Bridge, was a suspension bridge over the Maine River in Angers.
 The soldiers stationed in the area frequently used the bridge.
 On the day of the accident, two battalions of the same regiment had crossed earlier that day and the third arrived during a huge thunderstorm.
 The wind caused the bridge to oscillate.
 As the soldiers crossed the bridge, survivors reported that they had been walking as if drunk and could barely keep themselves from falling.
 The soldiers were, as usual when crossing the bridge, told to break step and to space themselves farther apart than normal.
 Still, their efforts to match the swaying and keep their balance may have caused them to involuntarily march with the same cadence.
 They even contributed to the resonance and the oscillation increased.
 The bridge was covered with more than 480 soldiers and suddenly the upstream anchoring cable on the right bank broke in its concrete mooring, three to four meters underground.
 Just a moment later, the downstream cable broke as well.
 Also, the right-bank end of the deck fell, making the deck slope very steeply and throwing soldiers into the river.
 226 people died during the disaster.

 References and Further Reading: